pfnet-research/chainer-compiler/docs/setup.md

 #### Non-GPU environment

-Oniku can be built on the non-GPU environment because it just requires a few methods in CUDA Runtime API (`cuda_runtime.h`), and CMake's `FindCUDA` only requires NVCC.
+Chainer compiler can be built on the non-GPU environment because it just requires a few methods in CUDA Runtime API (`cuda_runtime.h`), and CMake's `FindCUDA` only requires NVCC.

-There are two ways to build Oniku without CUDA.
+There are two ways to build Chainer compiler without CUDA.

 ##### Specifying `CHAINER_COMPILER_BUILD_CUDA`

-You can exclude CUDA dependency from Oniku by specifying `CHAINER_COMPILER_BUILD_CUDA=OFF`.
+You can exclude CUDA dependency from Chainer compiler by specifying `CHAINER_COMPILER_BUILD_CUDA=OFF`.

 ##### Using stub driver